rickertm322/PHYS265-spring25/data/README.md

 # fits images

-Sepcifically for aplpy, there is a http://aplpy.github.io/downloads/tutorial.tar.gz
+Specifically for aplpy, there is a http://aplpy.github.io/downloads/tutorial.tar.gz but also included here as tutorial.zip

 # spectral lines in a MUSE dataset of NGC253